-In Latin America, Shearman & Sterling combines its global footprint with on-the-ground capability and 100 years of experience playing an active role in the region’s economic development.
-The firm’s integrated Latin America team regularly advises on groundbreaking capital markets transactions, project financings, mergers and acquisitions, litigation, regulatory matters and investigations in the region spanning a wide range of industries, including banking, energy, natural resources, infrastructure, retail and telecommunications and media.
+Shearman & Sterling combines its global footprint with on-the-ground capability and 100 years of experience playing an active, pioneering role in Latin America’s economic development.
+Our integrated Latin America team regularly advises on groundbreaking capital markets transactions, project financings, M&A, litigation, regulatory matters and investigations spanning a wide range of industries, including banking, energy, natural resources, mining, infrastructure, retail and telecommunications and media.

-Shearman & Sterling has also been one of the leading promoters and providers of pro bono services in Latin America for decades.
-Involved at the executive committee level of the Cyrus R Vance Center for International Justice, lawyers from the Latin America team have been fundamental in growing the Women in the Profession program, working to improve the status of women in the legal profession throughout the region.
-They have also served on a delegation from the Vance Center’s Lawyers Council for Civil and Economic Rights to observe and offer recommendations to the Peruvian government in the ongoing judicial appointment process.
+We have also been one of the leading providers of pro bono services in Latin America for decades.
+Involved in the executive committee of the Cyrus R Vance Center for International Justice, lawyers from our team have been fundamental in growing the Women in the Profession program.
+They have served on a delegation from the Vance Center’s Lawyers Council for Civil and Economic Rights to observe and offer recommendations to the Peruvian government in the ongoing judicial appointment process.
 They have also advised the UN on criminal liability of corporations in Latin America.
 Additionally, the firm works with the Safe Passage Project to provide pro bono services to refugee and immigrant children.

 This is a professional notice: all recommended firms are invited, but not required, to supply a professional notice that is published in return for a fee.